 - At the conclusion of the public hearing on a proposed amendment, the Town Council may proceed to vote on the proposed amendment, refer it to Planning Board for further study, or take any action consistent with its usual rules of procedure. - 2.
 The Town Council is not required to take final action on a proposed amendment within any specific period of time, but it should proceed as expeditiously as practicable on petitions for amendments since inordinate delays can result in the petitioner incurring unnecessary costs. - 3.
-Prior to adopting or rejecting any zoning amendment, the Town Council shall adopt a statement describing whether its action is consistent with an adopted plan and explaining why the Town Board considers the action taken to be reasonable and in the public interest. - 4.
+Prior to adopting or rejecting any zoning amendment, the Town Council shall adopt a statement describing whether its action is consistent with an adopted plan and explaining why the Town Board considers the action taken to be reasonable and in the public interest.
+Zoning map amendments require a statement of reasonableness.
+A statement of reasonableness may be adopted for text amendments.
+Future land use maps must reflect an amendment if a zoning map is amended. - 4.
 A member of the Town Council shall not vote on any Zoning Map amendment or text amendment where the outcome of the matter being considered is reasonably likely to have a direct, substantial, and readily identifiable financial impact on the member. - H. Town Council Consideration: In deciding whether to adopt a proposed amendment to this Ordinance, the central issue before the Town Council is whether the proposed amendment advances the public health, safety or welfare.
 All other issues are irrelevant, and all information related to other issues at the public hearing may be declared irrelevant by the Chairman of the Town Council and excluded.
 In particular, when considering proposed map amendments:

-- For all rezoning amendments with the exception of requests for conditional zoning, the Board shall not rely upon any representations made by the petitioner that, if the change is granted, the rezoned property will be used for only one of the possible uses permitted in the requested classification.
+- 1. For all rezoning amendments with the exception of requests for conditional zoning, the Board shall not rely upon any representations made by the petitioner that, if the change is granted, the rezoned property will be used for only one of the possible uses permitted in the requested classification.
 Rather, the Town Council shall consider whether the entire range of permitted uses in the requested classification is more appropriate than the range of uses on the existing zoning district. - 2.
 For amendments requesting a parallel conditional zoning district, the Board can consider a specific use for the parcel or parcels and review a site-specific development plan as part of the amendment process.
 The use(s) specified by the applicant will be noted on the Special Use Permit or conditional zoning if the rezoning of the property or properties is approved by the Town Council.
 No other uses will be permitted on the subject parcel or parcels once approved by the Town Council.